BarbriSFCourseDetails

 Description

 Nursing homes are highly regulated through comprehensive federal and state laws and regulations in order to participate in Medicare and Medicaid programs.
-Plaintiffs in nursing home neglect and abuse cases can use these regulations and the reports and records they mandate to expose and illustrate the applicable safety rules, alleged violations or deviations from those rules, and how those deviations resulted in harm.
+Plaintiffs in nursing home neglect and abuse cases often point to these regulations and the reports and records they mandate in an effort to expose and illustrate the applicable safety rules, alleged violations or deviations from those rules, and how those deviations resulted in harm.

 Nonetheless, nursing home defendants often argue that applicable rules and regulations deal only with reimbursement conditions and do not establish a standard of care.
 Similarly, defense counsel often posit that the nursing home's policies and procedures are merely guidelines, not requirements.

-Listen as this expert panel of plaintiff and defense nursing home litigators explores how to make the most of the applicable rules and regulations and best strategies for limiting the damage they can cause.
+Listen as this expert panel of defense nursing home litigators explores how plaintiffs may attempt to use the applicable rules and regulations and best strategies for limiting the damage this can cause.

 Outline